 “Our propane sheriff cars are saving tax-payers a lot of money.
 The deputies like the propane vehicle power”

 - Matthew J. Lutz, Sheriff

 Muskingum County Sheriff's Office

-Autogas vehicles have an MPG closer to gasoline than other alternative fuels.
+Autogas vehicles have a closer Miles-Per-Gallon to gasoline than other alternative fuels.